Academic

 Using crayons, markers, pencils & chalk

-Painting - with fingers & with brushes
+Painting with fingers & with brushes

-Using small manipulatives - scissors, puzzles, etc.
+Using small manipulatives (scissors, puzzles, etc.)

-Using tactile materials - shaving cream, sand, etc.
+Using tactile materials (shaving cream, sand, etc.)

-Our activities that build gross motor skills include:
+Activities that build gross motor skills include:

 Riding trikes, scooters, wagons, etc.